pnp/PnP/Scenarios/Provisioning.Pages/readme.md

 ```

 ## Add HTML to a Wiki page ##
-This is simply done by using the extension method AddHtmlToWikiPage from Office AMS Core:
+This is simply done by using the extension method AddHtmlToWikiPage from Office 365 PnP Core:
 ```C#
 cc.Web.AddHtmlToWikiPage("SitePages", txtHtml.Text, scenario1Page);
 ```